The ability to stop tics greatly improves the quality of life for Tourette’s patients and cannabis may play a role.

 A preliminary study, set in Germany with 12 adult TS patients, has tried to answer the question of the impact that cannabis, and specifically THC, has on TS tics.
 In this study, 12 adults received a single dose of THC (5, 7.7 or 10mg) or a placebo.
 Administrators assessed tic severity with a self-rating scale and examiner ratings.

 Small sample size dictated a crossover design for the study.
-Therefore, this topic needs double-blind, randomized, placebo-controlled, studies.
+Therefore, this topic still needs double-blind, randomized, placebo-controlled, studies.
 These would come with a higher number of participants to confirm the preliminary results.

 What is the Mechanism of Cannabis’ Success?

 Central cannabinoid CB1 receptors have been found in high concentrations in the output nuclei of the basal ganglia.
-Cannabinoids help regulate motor activity that TS diasrupts.
+Cannabinoids help regulate motor activity that TS disrupts.
 There is much evidence that a general role of the endocannabinoid system is to regulate the activities of other transmitter systems, predominantly to limit the extent of glutamate activation and GABA inhibition.
 In addition, cannabinoid receptors co-localize with dopamine receptors, suggesting that cannabinoids influence dopaminergic processes.

 The results of the study indicate that clinical effects of THC are due to its action on the CB1 receptors.
 In addition, the study suggests that TS pathology might involve a malfunction in the endocannabiniod system.